anikolica/PTC-firmware/README.md

 | reference_design/scripts/ | Build scripts |
 | reference_design/ip_repo/ | User-generated IP |

-### Git Instructions
+### Git instructions and building firmware
 This project uses Vivado 2022.2 and petalinux 2022.2 in a Linux environment (Ubuntu 20.04.1 is used for development).

 1. `git pull` changes from remote.
 2. Open `vivado` from reference_design directory.
-3. In tcl console, run `source ./scripts/create_project.tcl`
+3. In tcl console, run `source ./scripts/create_project.tcl`.
+This recreated the project with block diagram.
 4. Work on project using IDE.
+Build bitstream using the Vivado GUI.
 5. Go to **File - Project - Write Tcl**.
 Set the output file to `create_project.tcl`.
 Check *Write all properties*, *Recreate Block Designs using Tcl*, and *Write object values*.
 Uncheck *Copy sources to new project*.
 Check the `git diff` output and ensure no files path names are corrupted before comitting changes.
 6. All other HDL files should be kept in the src/ directory.
 7. `git commit` all changes and `git push`.